JOB SEARCH ACTION PLAN

 Attend one networking event (online or in person)

-Ask for an informational interview with someone in a field of interest
+Request one informational conversation with someone in a field of interest

 Reflect on what’s working and what needs adjusting